Verben im Deutschen – Erklärungen und Beispiele

 Conjugation of Weak Verbs in “Präsens”

 So, we have come to the first, and maybe most important part of the conjugation of German verbs: the conjugation of weak verbs in “Präsens” (present tense).
 Its importance comes from the fact that it is completely regular and covering most of German verbs.
-So, once you are into this easy conjugation, you already master a great of German verb conjugation.
+So, once you are good at this easy conjugation, you already master a great of German verb conjugation.

-Let’s start right ahead with the weak German verb “lieben” (to buy) in its present tense forms:
+Let’s start right ahead with the weak German verb “kaufen” (to buy) in its present tense forms:

-Please, notice: German verbs, when conjugated, consist of two parts.
+Please, note: German verbs, when conjugated, consist of two parts.
 The stem of the verb and its ending.
-In this case, “lieb” would be the stem of the German verb and, well, the endings you can see in our table above.
+In this case, “kauf” would be the stem of the German verb and, well, the endings you can see in our table above.

 So, I already explained to you the importance of learning this conjugation very well, as it occurs quite often.
 It wasn’t that difficult until now, right?
 So, let’s go to our next tense, the “Präteritum”.

 Conjugation of Weak Verbs in “Präteritum”

 Well, in the “Präteritum” (past tense), conjugation of weak German verbs is actually quite similar to the conjugation of verbs in present tense.
 Please, note that the past tense forms are also quite important as they are normally used in written texts.

-Luckily, there are only small differences between the conjunction in Präsens and Präteritum: The third person singular differs and there is an “t” at the beginning of all verb endings.
-So, let’s look at an example with our weak verb “kaufen” in past tense conjunction:
+Luckily, there are only small differences between the conjunction in Präsens and Präteritum: The third person singular differs and there is a “t” at the beginning of all verb endings.
+So, let’s look at an example with our weak verb “kaufen” in past tense conjugation: